 7. Where to eat near the Catacombs of St. Callixtus and the Crypt of the Capuchin Friars?

-An excursion to visit the Catacombs of St. Callixtus or the Crypt of the Capuchin Brothers works up an appetite.
-Fortunately, in the vicinity of both tourist attractions there are several restaurants where you can recharge your batteries.
+Taking an excursion to visit the Catacombs of St. Callixtus or the Crypt of the Capuchin Brothers works up an appetite.
+Fortunately, in the vicinity of both tourist attractions there are several restaurants to refuel.
 Here are some examples:

 Catacombs of St. Callixtus

-Cecilia Metella (Via Appia Antica 125- 129): A very nice restaurant where you can have a delicious Italian pasta dish.
+Cecilia Metella (Via Appia Antica 125- 129): A very nice restaurant where to have a delicious Italian pasta dish.
 It has a beautiful garden to relax outside on good weather days.
 Good value for money.

 Trattoria Cotto e Magnato (Via Cornelio Magni, 27 Zona Eur Colombo): A family trattoria where you can enjoy the best homemade Italian cuisine.
 Friendly and efficient service.